ironiron/LCRmeter/LCRmeter_CODE/README.md

-I2C2 -> OLED display
+I2C1 -> OLED display

-DAC1 -> PA4 -> measuring
+DAC1 -> LCR sinewave generator
+DAC2 -> customizable output

 DMA1 -> ADC
-DMA2 -> DAC1 //todo add double buffer mode to improve bus latency.
+DMA2 -> DAC1

+TIM6 -> trigger for DAC1.

 # what is working

 The resistive load when connected to 0V works fine there's +- 3 ohm variance on result, however the alpha resolution is to small.
 It has 16 degrees which is far to small. with dual ADC it can be moved to 8 degs. but it still not good.
 I guess frequency must be reduced (now it's ca. 121 KHz)
-Up to 2.2 V DAC is working corectlly with current implementation 142 Khz average (TIM6 pres is 15)
+Up to 2.2 V DAC is working corectlly with current implementation 142 Khz average (TIM6 prescaler is 15)

+However sometimes ESR of capacitor is negative.
+Not sure why.

 #TODO